spotii-me/wordpress-plugin/README.md

-# wordpress-plugin
-Spotii plugin for Wordpress
+# Spotii plugin for Wordpress

 # WooCommerce
 This extension allows you to use Spotii as a payment gateway in your WooCommerce store.